 Police dispatchers need the ability to remain calm in emergency situations.
 The dispatcher must be able to think and act clearly during calls to the police station.
 The ability to multitask on the job is also an essential skill.
 Police dispatchers must possess skills using telephone, computer and radio equipment while communicating effectively with callers and police personnel.

 A police dispatcher must have a high school diploma or equivalent and be at least 18 years old.
 Police departments may require dispatchers to undergo a background check and be free of any prior felony convictions.
 The dispatcher does not require an advanced degree.
 Experience working as a police dispatcher or familiarity with the communications equipment gives applicants a better chance at a position with a police department.
 The police department may also require a valid driver’s license.

 Law enforcement may require police dispatchers to have certifications, which allow the individual to have access to federal, state and local law enforcement databases.

-The average salary for a police dispatcher is $53,000 as of May 2010, according to Indeed.com.
+The average salary for a police dispatcher is $46,000 as of 2021, according to GlassDoor.

 - Top 10% Annual Salary: More than $67,150 ($32.28/hour)